Eid al-Fitr: Access, UBA, Zenith, GTB, Other Banks to Close Branches for Two Days

 Source: Getty Images

-The holidays were announced by the Minister of Interior, Olubunmi Tunji-Ojo, as contained in a statement issued by the Permanent Secretary in the ministry, Magdalene Ajani.
+The holidays were announced on X by the Minister of Interior, Olubunmi Tunji-Ojo, in a statement issued by the ministry's Permanent Secretary, Magdalene Ajani.

-The statement conveyed the minister’s message congratulating Muslim faithful on the successful completion of the fasting period.
+The statement conveyed the minister’s congratulatory message to Muslim faithful on the successful completion of the fasting period.

 Call to uphold values of Ramadan